 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

 Buying an apartment in New York City is a slice of the American dream.
-It’s getting the apartment life you want in one of the greatest cities in the world.
+It’s getting the apartment life you want in one of the greatest cities in the world, whether looking in Manhattan, Brooklyn, or Queens.
 Saying that owning an apartment in New York City is a good investment is an understatement.
-It’s quite possible that it could be the best investment in your life.
-To get the apartment of your dreams, you’re going to need a down payment.
-How much is required might surprise you… The average down payment in NYC is 20% of the purchase price.
+It’s entirely possible that it could be the best investment in your life.
+You will need a down payment to get the apartment of your dreams.
+How much is required might surprise you.
+The average down payment in NYC is 20% of the purchase price.
 It’s possible to put down 10% or less on many condos in the city.
-Most co-op apartments have stricter financial requirements which require a minimum of 20% down.
+Most co-op apartments have stricter financial requirements, which require a minimum of 20% down.
 Condo buildings in NYC often have minimum financing requirements as well.
-How much downpayment for a house or an apartment in NYC?
+How much is the downpayment for a house or an apartment in NYC?

 In the past, sellers were far more amenable to selling their homes for a low down payment in NYC.
 However, times have changed, especially over the past two years.
-There are several reasons why sellers might turn their noses up at low down payments.
+There are several reasons sellers might turn their noses up at low-down payments.
 These include:

-If you want to buy a home, you’re going to need to put together a down payment.
-However, it’s not just something as simple as getting the money together.
+To buy a home, you must put together a down payment.
+However, it’s not just as simple as getting the money together.
 A little strategy goes a long way.
 The following tips will help give your finances the boost you need:

-How much downpayment for an apartment or a house in NYC?
+How much is the downpayment for an apartment or a house in NYC?
 If the down payment price tags in New York City scare you, you’re not alone.
 While it may be harder to find a willing seller, there’s still a chance that you can get the apartment that you want to own.
-There are two things that most aspiring homeowners can do: they can either apply for assistance or pay mortgage insurance.
+There are two things most aspiring homeowners can do: apply for assistance or pay mortgage insurance.